Renting a boat in Venice is one of the most unique ways to explore the lagoon โ and in many cases, you donโt even need a license.

 This is the classic route โ and still one of the most poetic.

-The Forgotten Islands โ Poveglia, Sacca Sessola, San Giorgio in Alga
+The Forgotten Islands โ Poveglia, Lazzaretto Vecchio, San Giorgio in Alga

-This is the lagoon that few visitors ever see.
+This is the Venice lagoon that most visitors never see.

 Poveglia, with its abandoned buildings wrapped in ivy.